WiseVoter/wisevoter/site/politicians/_posts/2013-12-18-vijay-raj-singh.md

 crime-record:
   - crime: accussed
     ipc: 120B,  409,  420,  468,  471
-    details: Criminal Conspiracies, Criminal breach of trust, Cheating, Forgery, Using as genuine a forged document and under prevention of Corruption Act.Section 13(1)and (2) Criminal misconduct by public Servant and punishment.The court which has taken cognizance: 8th City Civil Court, Chennai, T.N.CCno32/08.
+    details: "Criminal Conspiracies, Criminal breach of trust, Cheating, Forgery, Using as genuine a forged document and under prevention of Corruption Act.Section 13(1)and (2) Criminal misconduct by public Servant and punishment.The court which has taken cognizance- 8th City Civil Court, Chennai, T.N.CCno32/08."

 date: 2014-01-28
 version: 0.0.5